Yentl (film): Production

-Jon Peters attempted to persuade Streisand to drop the project and perform at Wembley Stadium in London instead, for an offer of $1 million.
+Peters attempted to persuade Streisand to drop the project and perform at Wembley Stadium in London instead, for an offer of $1 million.
 She refused that offer, as well as a $2 million follow-up, to reconsider.
 Another offer by Peters, which was to be in excess of $10 million for Streisand to perform in Las Vegas, was also promptly turned down in favor of pursuing the Yentl project.
 Her attitude regarding her age quickly changed after she disguised herself as a man, temporarily confusing Peters into thinking that a stranger had broken into the house.
 Peters, now convinced of her ability to play a male, agreed to sign a three-year production contract with Orion Pictures in March 1978.
 To combat the age she was to play in the film, she changed Yentl from being 16 to 26.

-According to various sources, Streisand became increasingly inspired and determined to bring Yentl into production when, in the summer of 1979, she and her brother Sheldon (Streisand) visited their father's grave at Mount Hebron Cemetery for the first time in 30 years.
+According to various sources, Streisand became increasingly inspired and determined to bring Yentl into production when, in the summer of 1979, she and her brother Sheldon (Streisand) visited their father Emanuel's grave at Mount Hebron Cemetery for the first time in 30 years.
 For the sake of making memory of the occasion, Streisand had her brother take a photo of her standing next to her father's tombstone.
-The photo revealed that Emmanual Streisand's grave was directly next to that of a man named Anshel, the name of Yentl's dead brother that Yentl adopts when she takes on a male identity.
-Intrigued, Streisand asked her brother to contact a psychic to perform a seance, convinced that her father was beckoning her from beyond the grave to complete the film.
+The photo revealed that Emanuel Streisand's grave was directly next to that of a man named Anshel, the name of Yentl Mendel's dead brother that Yentl adopts when she takes on a male identity.
+Intrigued, Streisand complied with her brother when he suggested they contact a psychic to perform a séance, convinced that her father was beckoning them both from beyond the grave.